 6. Ritz-Carlton, Marina del Rey

 This authentic Southern California retreat is located on one of the largest recreational marinas in the world.
-Immerse yourself in stunning coastal surroundings in one of their 304 waterfront guest rooms and suites, relax at Sisley Spa, farm-to-table dine at Cast & Plow or exercise on the tennis and basketball courts or in their gorgeous heated saltwater pool.
-Nearby, the Strand provides a scenic pathway for walking, running and cycling, while the marina is a top destination for water activities.
+Immerse yourself in stunning coastal surroundings in one of their 304 waterfront guest rooms and suites, relax at Sisley Spa, farm-to-table dining at Cast & Plow or exercise on the tennis and basketball courts or in their gorgeous heated saltwater pool.
+Nearby, the Strand provides a scenic pathway for walking, running, and cycling, while the marina is a top destination for water activities.

-Book a Club Level Guest Room and enjoy partial Marina and city views, personal “Juliet” balconies, expansive windows and doors for enhanced vistas and light, luxurious Asprey bath essentials and exclusive Club Lounge access with complimentary food and beverage presentations throughout the day, more than enough to completely fill you up.
+Book a Club Level Guest Room and enjoy partial Marina and city views, personal “Juliet” balconies, expansive windows and doors for enhanced vistas and light, luxurious Asprey bath essentials and exclusive Club Lounge access with complimentary food and beverage presentations throughout the day, more than enough to fill you up.

-Continental breakfast to be used either in Cast & Plow Restaurant or through In-Room Dining.
+- Continental breakfast to be used either in Cast & Plow Restaurant or through In-Room Dining

 The most luxurious hotels in Los Angeles are not at the airport and include the Four Seasons Hotel Los Angeles At Beverly Hills, The NoMad Hotel Los Angeles, InterContinental Los Angeles Century City, Mr. C Beverly Hills, SLS Beverly Hills, Terranea Resort, The Ritz-Carlton, Marina del Rey, Hotel Bel-Air, Dorchester Collection, The London West Hollywood at Beverly Hills, Viceroy L’Ermitage Beverly Hills, Shutters on the Beach, The Peninsula Beverly Hills, Fairmont Miramar Hotel & Bungalows, Waldorf Astoria Beverly Hills.

-Breakfast for two people per bedroom.
+- Breakfast for two people per bedroom

-Food and beverage credit or spa credit of USD100 per stay (where you can spend your credit depends on the hotel but the value is always $100).
+- Food and beverage credit or spa credit of $100 USD per stay (where you can spend your credit depends on the hotel but the value is always $100 USD)

-Upgrade of one category, based on availability at time of check-in (this usually excludes suites).
+- Upgrade of one category, based on availability at time of check-in (this usually excludes suites)

-Complimentary basic Internet in all guest rooms.
+- Complimentary basic Internet in all guest rooms

-Complimentary welcome gift.
+- Complimentary welcome gift

-Disclosure: Most reviews are sponsored by the proprietor or brand being appraised.
+Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
+Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.